Samuel Herschel Schulman: France

 In May 1940, Germany invaded France and occupied Paris the following month.
 Sarah Schulman and her son had to register as Jews in order to obtain ration cards; she had to wear a Jewish star, but Sam Schulman, an American citizen, was exempt.
 Since Sarah Schulman was officially stateless, she could not return to the United States.

 In July 1942, after the Gestapo conducted a round-up of Parisian Jews, Sam Schulman and his mother fled Paris.
 His step-father was on a business trip to the United States when the war broke out and could not return to France.

 Schulman and his mother were smuggled on a freight train to Limoges, in the unoccupied zone, from where they continued to La Creuse.
 They remained in hiding in the small town of Pionnat, France, from 1942 to 1945.
-While Schulman and his mother survived the Holocaust, most of his family in Poland, including his grandmother, aunts and uncles, perished in Auschwitz.
+While Schulman and his mother survived the Holocaust, most of his family in Poland, including his grandmother, aunts and uncles, were murdered in Auschwitz.

 In February 1946, Schulman and his mother were repatriated to United States through the Hebrew Immigrant Aid Society (HIAS).